CoolKit-Technologies/apiDocs/pages/mydoc/apiFee_en.md

 ---
 title: API Fee
-last_updated: 2019-11-03
+last_updated: 2020-02-10
 sidebar: mydoc_en_sidebar
 permalink: apiFee_en.html
 folder: mydoc
 layout: page_en
 ---

 ## Open platform APPID charging standard

-**API fee: $299**
+**API Fee: $299**

-&emsp;

-Responsible for collecting docking sales Fee And provide an APPID within one working day.
-Only a valid APPID can request the eWelink cloud platform service.
+You salesperson will walk you through paying the fee and help you get your APPID in one working day.
+Only valid APPID has access to eWeLink cloud platform service.

-The validity period of the APPID is one year.
-If The APPID is expired but not renewed, it will automatically expire.
-You can contact Docking sales .
+APPID remains valid for a year.
+It will expire automatically without renewal.To restore your appid, please contact your salesperson.